Mirava

 As your app expands into multiple markets, manually managing pricing becomes impractical.
 Automation not only saves time but also has a noticeable impact on revenue.

 Mirava is designed to tackle the challenges developers face in optimizing regional pricing.
-It syncs prices seamlessly across iOS, Android, and Stripe through a unified dashboard[2], reducing the risk of mismatched pricing that could confuse users or hurt conversions.
-Apps that switch from single global pricing to localized, data-driven strategies often report revenue increases of 15–40%[2][5].
-For startups concerned about costs, Mirava offers a Startup Program with discounts of up to 80% for teams earning less than $25,000 per month[2].
-Additionally, employing purchasing power parity (PPP) strategies and automatic tier mapping tailored to specific regions can boost conversion rates by as much as 40%[2].
+It syncs prices seamlessly across iOS, Android, and Stripe through a unified dashboard, reducing the risk of mismatched pricing that could confuse users or hurt conversions.
+Apps that switch from single global pricing to localized, data-driven strategies give themselves the chance to recover revenue that a flat price leaves on the table in many markets.
+For startups concerned about costs, Mirava offers a Startup Program with discounted pricing for early-stage teams.
+Additionally, employing purchasing power parity (PPP) strategies and automatic tier mapping tailored to specific regions helps align prices with local willingness to pay, which can improve conversion rates in price-sensitive markets.

 Considering Local Preferences in Pricing